evansjethro/King-evans-vs-code-theme/king-evans/README.md

 # README

-## This is the README for the King Evans Dark Theme
+### This Theme is better suitable with the Microsoft Cascadia Code font.

+_Inset the following in your settings to enable lagiture Support:_

+`javascript "editor.fontLigatures": true, "[javascript]": { "editor.fontLigatures": "'ss01', 'ss02', 'ss03', 'ss04', 'ss05', 'ss06', 'zero', 'onum'", "editor.fontFamily": "Cascadia Code, 'Courier New', monospace" },`

-This is the syntax coloring for HTML, CSS and javascript.
+Following is the syntax coloring for HTML, CSS and javascript.

 ## HTML